igocreate/igo-dust/docs/guide/loops.md

 ## Else

-Render different text if the input is null.
+Render different text if the input is a falsy value.

 ```js
 // Template